 The kidneys help control the amount of phosphate in the body.
 Extra phosphate is filtered by the kidneys and passes out of the body in the urine.
 If there is not enough phosphate, less is found in the urine.
 Kidney problems can cause high or low levels of phosphate in the urine.
-High levels of phosphate also may be caused by eating a meal high in phosphorus, having high levels of vitamin D in your body, or by an overactive parathyroid gland.
+High levels of phosphate in the urine also may be caused by eating a meal high in phosphorus, having high levels of vitamin D in your body, or having an overactive parathyroid gland.
 Some types of tumors may also cause high levels of phosphate in the urine.

 Why It Is Done